Power System Model

 addGenerator!(system; bus = "Bus 2 HV", active = 0.5, reactive = 0.1)

-In this this example, two buses are generated and labeled as Bus 1 HV and Bus 2 HV, along with one branch and one generator labeled as Branch 1 and Generator 1, respectively.
+In this example, two buses are generated and labeled as Bus 1 HV and Bus 2 HV, along with one branch and one generator labeled as Branch 1 and Generator 1, respectively.

 Retrieving Labels